Things to Know

 When you update a distributed release:

-2. Platforms will reflect changes after processing
+- Platforms reflect the changes after processing

 DSPs and release metadata

-Digital service providers (DSPs) — streaming and download stores such as Spotify, Apple Music, Amazon Music, and YouTube Music — run their own catalogs, policies, and display systems.
+Digital service providers (DSPs), streaming and download stores such as Spotify, Apple Music, Amazon Music, and YouTube Music, run their own catalogs, policies, and display systems.
 ONCE submits the metadata you approve, but each store ultimately controls what appears on its service and may change how your release is shown over time.

 That means ONCE cannot guarantee that every field will look identical everywhere, or that a store will never adjust presentation after delivery.
 Common reasons stores intervene include:

-• Formatting and style rules — Many DSPs normalize titles, featured-artist wording, or version tags (for example, requiring certain punctuation or casing) so listings stay consistent on their platform.
+- Formatting and style rules: Many DSPs normalize titles, featured-artist wording, or version tags (for example, requiring certain punctuation or casing) so listings stay consistent on their platform.

-• Catalog matching — Some services match audio or metadata to an existing catalog entry.
+- Catalog matching: Some services match audio or metadata to an existing catalog entry.
 That process can replace or override what you embedded locally.
 Users have reported on Apple’s forums that Apple Music / iTunes Match–style matching sometimes swapped in different artwork or track/album information than they had set when Apple associated a file with another item in the catalog.

-• Editorial and policy enforcement — Stores may hide, reject, or relabel metadata they consider misleading, promotional in the wrong fields, or non-compliant with their rules (even when a distributor initially accepted the delivery).
+- Editorial and policy enforcement: Stores may hide, reject, or relabel metadata they consider misleading, promotional in the wrong fields, or non-compliant with their rules (even when a distributor initially accepted the delivery).

-• Fraud and duplicate detection — Large platforms use automated systems to flag inconsistent or abusive metadata.
-Press coverage (for example, The Verge in 2024) described cases where unauthorized or spam releases briefly appeared on real Spotify artist pages while artists worked with platforms to remove them — illustrating that storefronts, not distributors alone, control what stays live and how profiles are protected.
+- Fraud and duplicate detection: Large platforms use automated systems to flag inconsistent or abusive metadata.
+Press coverage (for example, The Verge in 2024) described cases where unauthorized or spam releases briefly appeared on real Spotify artist pages while artists worked with platforms to remove them, illustrating that storefronts, not distributors alone, control what stays live and how profiles are protected.

 What you should do: Send accurate metadata and artwork from ONCE, then spot-check your live pages on the stores you care about.
-If something looks wrong on one DSP, contact ONCE support — we can often help with a metadata update or next steps, but the store has final say on its user-facing data.
+If something looks wrong on one DSP, contact ONCE support.
+We can often help with a metadata update or next steps, but the store has final say on its user-facing data.

 Platform-Specific Behaviors